Brian-Patterson/Four-Seasons-Hotel-mocksite/README.md

 ## Description

+We have created a hotel site that was inspired by the 4-Seasons hotel.
+This a site that allows you to view accommodations and amenities for the locations provided by the line of hotels.
+You are able to choose your location, check-in, create an account, and check-out, all from the comfort of your own computer by visiting our website.

 # Screen Shots

-Pictures below consist of the wireframe and final project of the game.
+Pictures below consist of the wireframe and final project of the hotel site.

 Wire-frame: